-If you are interested in creating a low cost contactless infrared thermometer powered by the Arduino platform you may be interested in a new project published to the Instructables website and featured on the official Arduino blog.
-The project has been created by “opengreenenergy” a DIY hobbyist by passion and Power Engineer by profession and inspiration for the project is given to the previously released iThermowall.
+If you are interested in creating a low-cost contactless infrared thermometer powered by the Arduino platform, you may be interested in a new project published on the Instructables website and featured on the official Arduino blog.
+The project has been created by “opengreenenergy,” a DIY hobbyist by passion and Power Engineer by profession.
+The inspiration for the project is given to the previously released handheld thermometers.

 “The main drawback of the handheld thermometer is its performance depends on the operator and the distance to the forehead.
 To address these problems, a device is made that can be mounted on the wall for fever screening in public areas without an operator.
 The hardware can measure human body temperature automatically when the distance between the sensor and forehead is adequate.”